bbuchfink/diamond/README.rst

   - The program may use quite a lot of memory and also temporary disk space.
 Should the program fail due to running out of either one, you need to set a lower value for the block size parameter ``-b`` (see the `manual <https://github.com/bbuchfink/diamond/raw/master/diamond_manual.pdf>`_).
   - The default (fast) mode was mainly designed for short reads.
 For longer sequences, the sensitive modes (options ``--sensitive`` or ``--more-sensitive``) are recommended.
   - The full speed of the program is only attained on large query datasets.
 It is currently not efficient in mapping a smaller number of query sequences.
+  - The default e-value cutoff of DIAMOND is 0.001 while that of BLAST is 10, so by default the program will search a lot more stringently than BLAST and not report weak hits.
 About
 =====
 DIAMOND is developed by Benjamin Buchfink.
 Feel free to contact me for support (`Email <mailto:buchfink@gmail.com>`_ `Twitter <http://twitter.com/bbuchfink>`_).